 However, just like in Wix, you don’t fully own the website you create through Squarespace.
 You can export parts of your content elsewhere when you decide that Squarespace is not for you, but you can’t transfer the entire site.
 Again, Squarespace is not plugin friendly.
 Unless you are using the website as a simple portfolio builder, I would recommend avoiding this website.

-Also, forget customizing a unique mobile experience.
+Also, forget to customize a unique mobile experience.
 Even the most literate of website developers straight up reject working on Squarespace since it won’t work with anything beyond simple HTML & CSS coding.

 Our Recommendation: Abort immediately